nupurkantiya/custom-ner/README.md

 A Named Entity Recognition system built with spaCy for extracting and parsing information from resumes.

+## ⚠️ Important Notice

+**This is a demonstration/learning project.** The pre-trained model included in this repository was trained on a specific resume dataset and is optimized for that particular data structure and format.

+**Key Points:**
+- The model may not work accurately on different resume formats or datasets
+- For production use, you should retrain the model with your own labeled resume data
+- This project serves as a template and learning resource for building custom NER systems
+- The training scripts and methodology can be adapted to your specific use case

 ## Overview

 This project implements a custom NER model trained on resume data to extract relevant entities such as names, emails, skills, experiences, and other resume-specific information.